-Like any on-again, off-again relationship, my long-time love affair with fast fashion is a complicated one.
+Like any on-again, off-again relationship, my love affair with fast fashion was a complicated one.
 It feels like a million years ago when we met, but the more I got to know about fast fashion, I felt it just wasn't right for me.
 Even though I've been taught that fast fashion is a solution to so many things (i.e., not being able to afford fashion trends or how buying new outfit can offer me a whole new identity), I've been learning to separate these out more.
 I began to question not only what was my shopping doing to the world, but what was I actually getting out of my relationship with fast fashion?
 As I began to understand its detrimental social and environmental impacts (one viewing of The True Cost on Netflix is very enlightening), I've been trying my best to shop sustainably.
-I've always loved vintage and thrift shopping, but increasingly buying secondhand has become my true love and fast fashion, my mistress.
+I've always loved vintage and thrift shopping, but increasingly buying secondhand has become my true love and fast fashion, my ex.

-Like with any breakup, I'm trying to shift my focus onto the positive.
-Shopping smaller brands, especially on Instagram, brings me so much joy.
-I recently bought a top from Maison Cléo, which was £90 (the equivalent of two mid-range high-street tops) that I wear on repeat.
-Every time I pull it out, I love telling the story about chatting with the designer in my DMs.
-This kind of value is something I could never get from a quick high-street fix.
-I feel similarly about all of my vintage pieces, and I've channelled my love of shopping into hunting down the best pieces on Vestiaire Collective, eBay, or charity shops.
+I feel similarly about all of my vintage pieces, and I've channelled my love of shopping into hunting down the best pieces on Vestiaire Collective, eBay or charity shops.
 I'm still careful about what I choose to invest in, but when I do, I relish the story that comes with each unique piece.
 In turn, I feel reluctant to get rid of one of these treasures when I do a wardrobe clearout.

 Finding jeans that fit and felt good on me took so long there was a period of time when I just gave up on denim altogether.
-I finally found out that COS denim was my favourite thing on the planet, so it's become difficult to part with them in an effort to buy more sustainably.
+So when I finally found out that COS denim was my favourite thing on the planet, it became difficult to part with them in an effort to buy more sustainably.
 They are thinner than Levi's (the popular vintage denim choice) and fit my wide hips and small bum really nicely.
-As a result, I try to buy one pair a year, and it is my goal to spend time finding a vintage pair I can tailor to my size, as I find new sustainable denim brands are out of my budget.
+As a result, I've limited myself to buying at maximum one pair a year, with the goal to spend time finding a vintage pair I can tailor to my size, as I find new sustainable denim brands are out of my budget.

-Every so often, I have a Carrie Bradshaw moment and think that a new pair of fabulous shoes will solve my problems.
+Every so often, I used to have a Carrie Bradshaw moment and think that a new pair of fabulous shoes would solve my problems.
 When I'm feeling sad or lonely (or just spontaneous), I link retail therapy to feeling better.
-Without a Manolo budget, these episodes result in a new pair of heels from the high street that I wore once.
+Without a Manolo budget, these episodes would result in a new pair of heels from the high street that I wore once.
 More often than not, they would just hurt me and not give me the satisfaction I was craving or make me feel all that fabulous.
 My goal has been to try curving that habit by 1) asking myself what the real problem is and try to go about solving that first and then 2) investing in classic pairs (from sustainable or smaller designer brands where possible) to wear on repeat.
-If I am having a wacky shoe impulse, I'll try to buy vintage designer pairs so I can truly fulfill my Carrie Bradshaw moment, but I've been working hard to separate consumption from my low points.
+If I am having a wacky shoe impulse, I'll try to buy vintage designer pairs so I can truly fulfil a Carrie Bradshaw moment, but I've been working hard to separate consumption from my low points.

 Finding the best basics, like jeans, was a long journey for me and definitely the hardest to find secondhand for consistency and hygiene reasons.
 From underwear to basic tees, it's Marks and Spencer I've always loved the most.
 Recently, I've turned to charity shops for basic tees, including Oxfam online, as many of them come from the '90s and are actually really well-made and fit really well.
-In looking for sustainable options, Muji is the most sustainable on the high street, while brands like Fruity Booty and Base Range are sustainable brands we love for basics, though they are a bit more of an investment.
+In looking for sustainable new options, Muji is the most sustainable on the high street, while brands like Fruity Booty and Base Range are sustainable brands we love for basics, though they are a bit more of an investment.

 So much of being more sustainable in my shopping habits is about shifting my perspective, and the best way of achieving that has been keeping the conversation going.
 Buy less, buy better and see how you feel in your relationships with your clothes.
 I don't miss impulse buying on the way to an event.
 And my love for the pieces in my wardrobe now is stronger than ever.
 Do I sometimes dream about a Zara top?
 Sure.
 But as fashion and shopping lovers, we're learning together that less really is more.
 If you have questions about what shopping more sustainably, be sure to join our Facebook community.